 Shenzhen Xuyi was established by the founders of Ezbuy in November 2014 in the PRC.
-Through the contractual arrangements (as described below) among Qianhai Xuyi, Shenzhen Xuyi and the respective shareholders of Shenzhen Xuyi, Shenzhen Xuyi became Ezbuy's VIE and then became the Group's VIE since the acquisition on December 10, 2018.
+Through the contractual arrangements (as described below) among Qianhai Xuyi, Shenzhen Xuyi and the respective shareholders of Shenzhen Xuyi, Shenzhen Xuyi became Ezbuy's VIE and then became the Group's VIE since the Group's acquisition of Ezbuy on December 10, 2018 (the "Acquisition").
+In April 2020, Mr. Jian He entered into an equity transfer agreement to transfer his shares of Shenzhen Xuyi to Mr. Qianneng Fu.
+On April 9, 2020, the registration of this transfer with local branch of the SAIC was completed.
+The registered shareholders of Shenzhen Xuyi currently are Mr. Qianneng Fu and Mr. Zicong Ke holding 67% and 33% respectively.

 Chongqing Xuyi was also established by the founders of Ezbuy in December 2014 in the PRC.
-Through the contractual arrangements (as described below) among Qianhai Xuyi, Chongqing Xuyi and the respective shareholders of Chongqing Xuyi, Chongqing Xuyi became Ezbuy's VIE and then became the Group's VIE since the acquisition on December 10, 2018.
+Through the contractual arrangements (as described below) among Qianhai Xuyi, Chongqing Xuyi and the respective shareholders of Chongqing Xuyi, Chongqing Xuyi became Ezbuy's VIE and then became the Group's VIE since the Acquisition.

 Jiaxing Xuyang was established by one of the founders of Ezbuy and one of employees in Qianhai Xuyi in May 2017 in the PRC.
-Through the contractual arrangements (as described below) among Qianhai Xuyi, Jiaxing Xuyang and the respective shareholders of Jiaxing Xuyang, Jiaxing Xuyang became Ezbuy's VIE and then became the Group's VIE since the acquisition on December 10, 2018.
+Through the contractual arrangements (as described below) among Qianhai Xuyi, Jiaxing Xuyang and the respective shareholders of Jiaxing Xuyang, Jiaxing Xuyang became Ezbuy's VIE and then became the Group's VIE since the Acquisition.